May 6th, 2021 | Sterling

 What is a 30/60/90 Day New Hire Plan?

 The 30/60/90 Day plan is a transparent roadmap for the new hire to let them know how to navigate their first 90 days.
 The plan should have specific goals, dates, and whom to work with to accomplish these objectives.
 Having a plan will help new hires have a smoother transition to using company tools, understanding the company processes, and understanding their expectations.
-Breaking down a new hire’s learning process into 30-day increments allows the employee to focus on learning certain skills at certain times.
+Breaking down a new hire’s learning process into 30-day increments allows the criminal background check to focus on learning certain skills at certain times.
 The first 30 days are the most intensive with training on product and company tools, as well as learning the company culture.
 As the days progress, processes become more fluid and the employee becomes more independent.

 Creating A New Hire 30/60/90 Day Plan